thedoers-2025/on-boarding/README.md

 # on-boarding
-This contains on-boarding related details to thedoers community
+This repository contains the code and resources for the on-boarding process of new team members.